Createdd/Writing/articles/UnderstandingMVC.md

 Despite the fact that some are calling MVC "dead", I think Flux is more of a refined and enhanced MVC, and thus sympathizing with [Paul Shan and his conclusion in his article.](http://voidcanvas.com/flux-vs-mvc/)

-### What is Redux und what is different compared to Flux?
+### What is Redux and what is different compared to Flux?
 Redux builds on Flux and can be described in [three fundamental principles](http://redux.js.org/docs/introduction/ThreePrinciples.html):
   1. **Only one single source of truth**